 A. Whatever you enjoy best!
-Some people like cider poured over ice, some enjoy it a room temperature.
-Our own view is that it tastes best at around 10C (50F) so that it is nicely cool and refreshing whilst not being so called that it is difficult to appreciate the flavours.
+Some people like cider poured over ice, some enjoy it at room temperature.
+Our own view is that it tastes best at around 10C (50F) so that it is nicely cool and refreshing whilst not being so cold that it is difficult to appreciate the flavours.

 Q. What is the best variety of cider apple?

 A. The best ciders are usually made from a mix of different apple varieties that each contribute different flavour components and give a balance of sweetness, acidity and tannins – and, of course, everyone has their own ideal balance of these flavours.
 That having been said, the Kingston Black apple is a variety that offers a superb balance of these flavours for lovers of traditional, tannic ciders.
 We grow Kingston Black trees in our Vale Cider orchards.

 Q. Is Vale Cider an organic farm?

 A. We are not an organic farm but we always use environmentally responsible approaches.
 We very, very rarely spray any of our trees.
 We plant disease-resistant trees whenever possible and we encourage insects such as ladybirds and lacewings to help control pests.

 Q. How long have you been making Vale Cider?

 A. As a family we have made cider for years on a small scale for ourselves and friends.
 We started selling to the public in summer 2015 and have gradually increased our production since then.